Graph-augmented Learning to Rank for Querying Large-scale Knowledge Graph: Knowledge Subgraph Partition

 \section{Knowledge Subgraph Partition}

 For better use of the ranking model, we need to partition the knowledge subgraph into several sub-KSGs.
-Intuitively, nodes and relationships within a sub-KSG should be more related to each other.
-As shown in Fig.\ref{fig:partition}, ``m.051cc'' is the topic entity of the given question and nodes on the same path from topic entity node ``m.051cc'' should be partitioned in the same sub-KSG.
-In particular, entity nodes in this example graph are denoted by Freebase IDs (starting with ``m.'').
-The first sub-KSG surrounded by the red dashed line is about the education information of topic entity ``m.051cc'', which contains the true answer node ``m.0gl5\_''.
-The second sub-KSG surrounded by the green dashed line is about the namesake entity ``m.076hxb3'' of topic entity ``m.051cc''.
-The second sub-KSG is also a confusing subgraph because it contains tokens like ``education'' and ``school'', which are consistent with the context of the question.
+As shown in {Figure} \ref{fig:partition}, \texttt{m.051cc} is the topic entity of the given question and nodes on the same path from topic entity node \texttt{m.051cc} should be partitioned in the same sub-KSG.
+In particular, entity nodes in this example graph are denoted by Freebase IDs.
+The first sub-KSG (the red dashed line area) is about the education information of \texttt{m.051cc}, which contains the true answer entity node \texttt{m.0gl5\_}.
+The second sub-KSG (the green dashed line area) is about the namesake entity \texttt{m.076hxb3}.
+It is also a confusing subgraph because it contains tokens like \textit{education}, which are consistent with the context of the question.
 Therefore, the learning to rank model is expected to distinguish not only irrelevant sub-KSGs, but also confusing ones.

-In order to partition related nodes in the same sub-KSG, we propose a knowledge subgraph partition algorithm detailed in Algorithm \ref{alg:algorithm1}.
-Given a question $q$ and its answer entities $E_a^q$, we first use the retrieval method proposed by \cite{sun2018open} to obtain a question-specific KSG $S$, which may contain thousands of answer candidate entities and relationships.
-Then, our proposed algorithm is adopted to partition the retrieved KSG into several sub-KSGs serving as inputs to the graph-augmented learning to rank model to select the most relevant sub-KSGs.

-The above graph partition algorithm follows the intuition that the answer to the given question is usually found on a multi-hop path from the topic entity node.
-In order to keep the size of the sub-KSG moderate, we partition it starting from the node whose child nodes are all leaf nodes.
+To partition related nodes in the same sub-KSG, we propose a knowledge subgraph partition algorithm detailed in Algorithm \ref{alg:algorithm1}.
+Given a question $q$ and its answer entities $E_a^q$, we first use the retrieval method proposed by \cite{sun2018open} to obtain a question-specific KSG $S$, which may contain thousands of answer candidate entities and relationships. $E_a^q$ is a set containing the ground truth answer entities for question $q$.
+Then, our proposed algorithm partitions the retrieved KSG into several sub-KSGs serving as inputs to the graph-augmented learning to rank model to select the most relevant sub-KSGs.
+Our algorithm follows the intuition that the answer to the given question is usually found on a multi-hop path from the topic entity node.
+In order to keep the size of the sub-KSG moderate, we partition it from the node whose child nodes are all leaf nodes, which is shown in the left of Figure \ref{fig:part_method}.
+The reason for partitioning from such nodes is two-fold.
+Firstly, if partitioned from a leaf node (see the right of Figure \ref{fig:part_method}), the sub-KSG will degrade to a sequence and the number of sub-KSGs will be too large.
+Second, if partitioned from a parent node near the root node, the sub-KSG may still contain too much redundant information for a given question.